forestgrape/coronavirus/index.md

     2. The lungs developed before we were upright and in the original case the clearance of aerosols earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A workaround evolved: in humans, smallest particulates are cleared by macrophages [citation to be added].

 #### Minor Updates
-- 31.3.20: References how ventilation clears indoor air and is a part for containg airborne diseases.
+- 31.3.20: Section and references how ventilation clears indoor air and effective for containg airborne infection pathways.
 - 30.3.20: Added references for size transformation of aerosols both in the [lung](#zhong2018) and in the [air](#marr)
 - 30.3.20: Reordered section Particle Deposition and added more references.
 - 29.3.20: Fixed some mistakes (renamed lung ->the lungs or lung -> lower respiratory tract)